-- Workforce Australia is supported by bespoke programs, including Self Employment Assistance and Time to Work Employment Service (to be replaced by a new prison to employment program in mid-2025). - The Workforce Australia Inquiry Report was delivered in November 2023.
-The Government is considering the report - The Employment White Paper (being led by Treasury), released on 25 September 2023, included a key economic outcome to examine options for a Closing the Gap Partnership on economic participation (building on the outcome of the Jobs and Skills Summit).
+- Service (to be replaced by a new prison to employment program in mid-2025).
+0 The Workforce Australia Inquiry Report was delivered in November 2023.
+The Government is considering the report findings. - The Employment White Paper (being led by Treasury), released on 25 September 2023, included a key economic outcome to examine options for a Closing the Gap Partnership on economic participation (building on the outcome of the Jobs and Skills Summit).
 The Commonwealth (led by Treasury) is working with the Coalition of Peaks and the community-controlled sector experts they represent, to develop governance, membership and initial policy priorities for a potential partnership on economic participation. - The department is supporting the newly established National Indigenous Employment and Training Alliance, which is a peak body for First Nations peoples' employment and training matters (and currently seeking membership of the Coalition of Peaks). - The department will continue the delivery of the Launch Into Work program, including supporting the design and delivery of projects with First Nations owned businesses and those seeking to increase representation of First Nations employees in their workforce.